CentML/DeepView.Profile/README.md

 <h2 id="meta">Meta</h2>

-Skyline began as a research project at the [University of Toronto](https://web.cs.toronto.edu) in collaboration with [Geofrey Yu](mailto:gxyu@cs.toronto.edu), [Tovi Grossman](https://www.tovigrossman.com) and [Gennady Pekhimenko](https://www.cs.toronto.edu/~pekhimenko/).
+DeepView.Profile began as a research project at the [University of Toronto](https://web.cs.toronto.edu) in collaboration with [Geofrey Yu](mailto:gxyu@cs.toronto.edu), [Tovi Grossman](https://www.tovigrossman.com) and [Gennady Pekhimenko](https://www.cs.toronto.edu/~pekhimenko/).

 The accompanying research paper appears in the proceedings of UIST'20.
 If you are interested, you can read a preprint of the paper [here](https://arxiv.org/pdf/2008.06798.pdf).

-If you use Skyline in your research, please consider citing our paper:
+If you use DeepView.Profile in your research, please consider citing our paper:

 ```bibtex
 @inproceedings{skyline-yu20,